BENNI-GITHUB/project-03-Benni-Auto/README.md

 # Benni Auto
-benni auto is a sample website for an auto service shop to manage their orders and develope their business.
+benni auto is a sample website for an auto service shop to manage their orders and develop their business.
-Also, It has an oppurtunate for users to view the reviews or login to the website and book their service orders and leave comment.
+Also, It has an opportunity for users to view the reviews or login to the website and book their service orders and leave comment.

 You can find the live site [here](https://benniauto-b1eb6496d00c.herokuapp.com/)
 ![Main site image](./documentation/readme-view/responsive_view.png)